 7.2.c.4.
 Where, on the basis of natural conditions, the Secretary has established a site-specific aquatic life water quality criterion that modifies a water quality criterion set out in Appendix E, Table 1 of this rule.
 Where a natural condition of a water is demonstrated to be of lower quality than a water quality criterion for the use classes and subclasses in section 6 of this rule, the Secretary, in his or her discretion, may establish a site-specific water quality criterion for aquatic life.
 This alternate criterion may only serve as the chronic criterion established for that parameter.
 This alternate criterion must be met at end of pipe.
-Where the Secretary decides to establish a site-specific water quality criterion for aquatic life, the natural condition constitutes the applicable water quality criterion.
+Where the Secretary decides to establish a site-specific water quality criterion.
 A site-specific criterion for natural conditions may only be established through the legislative rulemaking process in accordance with W. Va.
 Code §29A-3-1 et seq. and must satisfy the public participation requirements set forth at 40 C.F.R.
 131.20 and 40 C.F.R.
 Part 25.
 Site-specific criteria for natural conditions may be established only for aquatic life criteria.
 A public notice, hearing and comment period is required before site-specific criteria for natural conditions are established.